jahangeeraslam1/logInjestionProject/README.md

 typically (in my opinion) there are 4 ways to get your logs into Chronicle SIEM.

 **Injestion Methods**
-- Direct Injestion from GCP
+### Direct Injestion from GCP
+- test5
-- Chronicle Forwarders/Collectors
+### Chronicle Forwarders/Collectors
+- test4
-- GCP Injestion API
+### GCP Injestion API
+- test3
-- Cloud Bucket Sync
+### Cloud Bucket Sync
+- test

 In this repo, we're gonna foucs on **GCP Injestion API** and **Cloud Bucket Sync**.

-Before that happens, we first need to get farmiliar with **event driven arechitecture** which is popularly used for sending logs to most SIEMS.

 Have a look at this repo in the following order to understand Log Injestion into Chornicle SIEM.

- phase1-event-driven-archiecture
+ phase1

  - explains event driven arechitecutre concepts and why it is useful for SIEM log injestion

- phase2-log-injestion-setup
+ phase2+3

+ 2. log injestion setup
  - creates sample logs to work with
  - sets up a watcher to watch the log file and record changes
  - Publishes changes to the REDIS
  - Creates subscriber to rertieve logs from REDIS

- phase3-gcs-and-terraform
+3. adding fault tolerance
+ - accounts for what happens when log watcher goes offline
+ - determines and how it handles logs missed
+ - ensures duplicate logs are not processed

+ phase4
  - set up GCS bucket via Terraform to hold our logs
  - create workflow to auto send logs to this gcp bucket

  **LOGS READY FOR CHRONICLE VIA "Direct Injestion from GCP"**

- phase4-adding-fault-tolerance
- - accounts for what happens when log watcher goes offline
- - determines and how it handles logs missed
- - ensures duplicate logs are not processed

- phase5-leveraging-gcp-pub-sub
+ phase5a

  - switches from using REDIS to Google Pub/Sub
  - sets up Google Pub/Sub pipelines via Terraform
  - sends logs from subscriber to GCS in batches

-  phase5-using-injestion-API
+phase5b

+ - switches from using REDIS to Google Pub/Sub
+ - sets up Google Pub/Sub pipelines via Terraform
- - leverages Google Pub/Sub to send logs to chornicle using Injestion API
+ - sends logs from subscriber to Injestion API
  - covers API set up + authentication

 ## 🚀 Getting Started